-Read our 2018 annual report
+Read our 2022 annual report

 Like most of us in Ireland, Kieran McConville thought he knew a thing or two about potatoes.
 But during a recent trip to Malawi he discovered that he’d been tricked by a delicious, nutritious potato impostor.

 It’s huge.
 “Kadyaubwelere,“ he says, naming the particular variety.
 “It’s our favourite.”
 Apparently it means “come back for more” in the Chichewe language.
 Try pronouncing that after a few glasses of Christmas cheer.

 There are acres and acres of sweet potato in this part of Nsanje district, stretching toward the horizon and the border with Mozambique.
 But this particular section is different.

 “CIP provide the vines and we organise and train groups of farmers who work together to grow the crop collectively,” he tells me.
 “Then at the end of the season they keep some of the vines for the next crop and sell the rest back to CIP.”

 But of course if I’d done my research properly I’d have realised that the sweet potato is not really a potato at all.
 It’s a root, not a tuber, and the bit above ground is a vine.

-We used to grow local white sweet potato, but the orange is much better.
-The yield is higher, the kids like it, and it’s more nutritious.
+Davidson tells me: "We used to grow local white sweet potato, but the orange is much better.
+The yield is higher, the kids like it, and it’s more nutritious."